symbol-os/symbol-os-promo/README.md

 In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arises.

 No graphical user interface, only text mode.
-No millions of colors, only a monochrome tint.
-No noise and fuss, only you and the structured plan of your interest.
+No millions of colors, only a chat-like command line interface.
+No noise and fuss, only the structured plan of your interest.

 We intentionally trade the visual decoration for **clarity of form**.
 Here, unambiguous expressions and transparent interpretation carry the weight that, otherwise, is given to the graphical appearance.